Cleaved-Factor XIIIa (G39) Polyclonal Antibody

 Condition: Liquid in PBS containing 50% glycerol, 0.5% BSA and 0.02% sodium azide.

-Store at: -20°C/1 year
+Storage Instructions: -20°C/1 year

-Recommended Dilutions: Western Blot: 1/500 - 1/2000.
+Recommended dilutions: Western Blot: 1/500 - 1/2000.
 ELISA: 1/20000.
 Not yet tested in other applications.

 Alternative Names: F13A1; F13A; Coagulation factor XIII A chain; Coagulation factor XIIIa; Protein-glutamine gamma-glutamyltransferase A chain; Transglutaminase A chain

-Applications: WB, ELISA
+Applications: WB; ELISA

 GeneID (Human): 2162